 - The first chapter of Gaius's sidestory in Tales of Xillia 2 ends with a battle against a mob of Rieze Maxia-hating Elympions.
 Being perfectly ordinary humans, they're all pathetically weak, but they just keep coming.

 - If you don't want to fight human opponents, Golden Sun's Battle Arena multiplayer mode has a Boss Rush-esque Multi-Mook Melee, which features everything from weak opponents to much-hated Bonus Boss Dullahan.

 - The Force Unleashed features a big hangar directly at the beginning of the last level with multiple Chicken walkers, Purge/Evo- and Jettroopers and some standard Stormies.
-You are able to skip this completely by dropping through the floor, but it is interesting to see how far you come with your strenghts and to level up.
+You are able to skip this completely by dropping through the floor, but it is interesting to see how far you come with your strengths and to level up.

-- There is a battle in The Bard's Tale: Tales of the Unknown where you can fight four groups of 99 berserkers each.
+- There is a battle in The Bards Tale Tales Of The Unknown where you can fight four groups of 99 berserkers each.
 If you've leveled your characters enough, they can't hit your front-line characters and your sorcerer characters will have a spell that hits all enemies in the battle.
 Start the battle and go off to get a drink.